Blaze Union: Allies

 The protagonist of the main story and the leader of Gram Blaze.
 Garlot is a seventeen-year-old young man born and raised in the slums of Tiera.
 He desires to become stronger because he has lived all his life faced with everyday injustices resulting from the Emperor's poor government.
 Garlot was abused by his father when he was a young boy and abandoned by his mother, and he still suffers from the emotional and mental aftereffects.
 He is notoriously bad-tempered, to the point of forgetting his objectives once angered, but despite this he has a gentle and caring personality that makes him popular amongst his allies.
 Garlot is extremely protective of his friends and flies into a rage if they are threatened or hurt, particularly Siskier.

 Although he himself is not aware of it, "Garlot" is not his real name; it is a false name that his mother gave him in order to seal his demon blood.
 Over the course of the A path, it is revealed that Garlot is the first pureblooded descendant of the demon god Brongaa to be born in centuries, and his birth name is Gulcasa (ガルカーサ, Garukaasa).
 In this route of the game, he works to unseal his blood after Siskier's death, and overthrows the government to become the new Emperor, leading to the events of Yggdra Union.

-Garlot is 174 cm tall and likes grilled fish.
-He refuses to eat dairy products, and is also depicted as having trouble eating particularly sweet things, such as strawberries.
+Garlot refuses to eat dairy products, and is also depicted as having trouble eating particularly sweet things, such as strawberries.
 His allies often call him "Captain" (団長, Danchou).
 Two of the game's possible endings result in his suffering from posttraumatic stress disorder.